Skip to main content

 Overview

-Supreme Court mandates exclusive UAPA courts to ensure 1‑year disposal, underscoring judicial activism in terrorism trials
+Supreme Court mandates exclusive UAPA courts to ensure 1‑year trial completion, reshaping judicial response to terrorism

 Key Facts

-1. Supreme Court, in a suo motu order (bench of CJI Surya Kant & Justice Joymalya Bagchi), directed 17 states/UTs to set up exclusive UAPA courts.
+1. Supreme Court, in a suo motu order, directed 17 states/UTs to set up exclusive UAPA courts and submit the required number within four weeks.

-3. High Courts are tasked to recruit adequate judicial staff; NIA, CBI and other agencies must appoint at least one dedicated Public Prosecutor per special court.
+3. High Courts are instructed to procure adequate judicial staff; NIA, CBI and other agencies must appoint at least one dedicated Public Prosecutor for every special court.

-5. Where prosecutor shortages exist, Union and State governments must notify Special Public Prosecutors (SPPs) in consultation with High Courts.
+4. Where prosecutor shortage exists, Union and State governments must notify Special Public Prosecutors (SPPs) in consultation with the respective High Courts.

 Background & Context